Joan Mosenthal DeWind Award

 Lepidoptera Research and Conservation Awards

 Joan Mosenthal DeWind was a pioneering member of the Xerces Society.
 A psychiatric social worker by profession, she was also an avid butterfly gardener and an accomplished amateur lepidopterist.
 Her contributions of time, organizational expertise, and financial support were essential to the growth and success of the Xerces Society over the past 30 years.
 Joan also had a keen interest in young people, supporting what became the Young Entomologists’ Society.
 In Joan’s memory, Bill DeWind established this student research endowment fund.
 The Xerces Society administers two $3,750 awards each year for research into Lepidoptera conservation.
+We are now accepting proposals for the 2015 awards.
+Please see the application instructions for submitting a proposal.

 2014 award recipients